S. Rajaratnam: Early life and education

-Born in Vaddukoddai, Jaffna, British Ceylon in 1915, Rajaratnam was the second child of Sabapathy Pillai Sinnathamby and his wife N. Annamah, both of Jaffna Tamil descent.
+Rajaratnam was born in Vaddukoddai, Jaffna District, British Ceylon in 1915, the second child of Sabapathy Pillai Sinnathamby and his wife N. Annamah, both of Jaffna Tamil descent.
 His father wished for him to be born there for auspicious reasons following the premature death of his elder brother.
-Soon after, Rajaratnam was brought back to Malaya and raised in Seremban and Selangor.
+Soon after his birth, Rajaratnam was taken back to Malaya and raised in Seremban and Selangor.
 His younger brother, S. Seevaratnam, was born in Seremban and went on to become a founding member of the Democratic Action Party (DAP).
+His nephew, Vijayaratnam Seevaratnam, was affiliated with the Parti Gerakan Rakyat Malaysia.

 Rajaratnam received his early education at St. Paul's Institution, followed by studies at Victoria Institution in Kuala Lumpur and Raffles Institution in Singapore.
 In 1937, he enrolled at King's College London to pursue a degree in law.
 However, due to the outbreak of World War II and the resulting financial constraints within his family, he was unable to continue his studies.
 Instead, he turned to journalism to support himself in Singapore.

 Writing career

-In London, Rajaratnam also wrote a series of short stories which The Spectators J.B.
-Trend reviewed positively.
-Rajaratnam also gained the attention of George Orwell, who then worked in the Indian Section of the BBC's Eastern Service based in London and recruited Rajaratnam to contribute scripts for the network.
-Rajaratnam's short stories and radio plays were later published by Epigram Books in The Short Stories & Radio Plays of S. Rajaratnam (2011).
+In London, Rajaratnam wrote a series of short stories that received favourable reviews from J. B. Trend of The Spectator.
+He also gained the attention of George Orwell, who was then working in the Indian Section of the BBC's Eastern Service and recruited him to contribute scripts for the network.
+Rajaratnam's short stories, written primarily in the 1940s, were published in literary journals and anthologies and explored themes of poverty, social injustice, leadership and community in South and Southeast Asia.

+One of his short stories was included in the 1947 anthology A World of Great Stories: 115 Stories, The Best of Modern Literature, which also featured works by Ernest Hemingway, William Faulkner, F. Scott Fitzgerald and Rabindranath Tagore.

+His short stories and radio plays were later collected and published by Epigram Books in The Short Stories & Radio Plays of S. Rajaratnam (2011).

 Journalistic career

-Rajaratnam returned to Singapore in 1948 when he joined the The Malaya Tribune and stopped writing short stories.
+Rajaratnam returned to Singapore in 1948 when he joined The Malaya Tribune and stopped writing short stories.
 In 1950, he joined Singapore Tiger Standard that was founded by Aw Boon Haw.
 In 1954, he joined The Straits Times as a journalist.
 He was bold in writing about the way Singapore was governed by the British.
 This incurred the displeasure of the colonial government.
 His column, "I write as I please", attracted so much attention that he was called for questioning by Gerald Templer, who tried to cow him by showing him a gun in his desk drawer.